hn2403/BrandsNetwork/README.md

 # BrandsNetwork
-Summary Statistics, False Discovery Rate, Brands' Network Construction and Double LASSO analysis using SafeGraph (Foot Traffic) Data for Chicago
+Summary Statistics, False Discovery Rate, Brands' Network Construction and Double LASSO analyses using SafeGraph Foot Traffic Data for Chicago

 This folder contains R and Data File for my project "Brands’ Network and Its Impacts on Foot Traffic in Chicago During the Shelter-In-Place Order".